helix-editor/helix/book/src/keymap.md

 ## Select / extend mode

-I'm still pondering whether to keep this mode or not.
-It changes movement commands (including goto) to extend the existing selection instead of replacing it.

 This mode echoes Normal mode, but changes any movements to extend selections rather than replace them.
 Goto motions are also changed to extend, so that `vgl` for example extends the selection to the end of